Creative

 Go forth and create something that doesn’t make people roll their eyes.

 What’s one thing you’ve always wanted to dive into, just for you?
-Start there.
+Let's go!

 Can you turn curiosity into play, play into practice, and practice into passion?